 The British Airways Visa Signature Card carries a $95 annual fee, which is not waived.
 The simplest way to look at it, is that you need to get $95 or more of value out of the card to justify getting it, or keeping it.
 Ideally, a lot more.

-If, from those flights, or just from your card spending spending, you choose to book a reward flight with Avios, you can save $100 on the taxes and fees from each economy or premium economy points bookings on BA flights, and $200 on business class or first class points redemptions.
+If, from those flights, or just from your card spending spending, you choose to book a reward flight with Avios, as mentioned, you’ve got $600 in fee credits to burn.
+You can save $100 on the taxes and fees from each economy or premium economy booking on BA flights using Avios, and $200 on business class or first class points redemptions.

 You can use this perk up to 3x per year for up to $600 back in statement credits.
 So yeah, that $95 a year card can bring truly substantial savings, whether you’re using cash, or points.
 A 10% discount on flight purchases is huge, and either $100 or $200 off taxes and fees when using points, up to 3x per year is huge too.